Secret Scanning: The Definitive Guide

 Ensuring Compliance and Regulatory Adherence

-Beyond security risks, exposed secrets can result in severe compliance violations.
+Beyond security risks, leaked secrets can result in severe compliance violations.
 Regulations like SBOM, NIST SSDF, DORA, and PCI-DSS require organizations to protect sensitive data, including authentication credentials and encryption keys.

 Implementing automated secret scans demonstrates proactive compliance by continuously monitoring for exposed credentials and enforcing security best practices across development teams.